-The above table does not take into account any further financial implications that may be faced by LLAL arising from the interpretation and application of clauses in the commercial contract between LLAL and LLAOL relating to force majeure and special force majeure as a consequence of the Covid-19 epidemic.
-This will undoubtedly have an impact on the Council's finances and hence the Council's underlying financial resilience is underpinned by the capitalisation directive granted by the government.
+Any deterioration in LLAL finances will undoubtedly have an impact on the Council's finances.
 The Council's financial sustainability is closely linked to the position of LLAL, its 100% owned Airport Company and its recovery from the impact of the pandemic.